 The federal government announced its intention to introduce ‘carbon contracts for difference’ that protect investors from potential changes to federal carbon prices in its 2022 Fall Economic Statement.
 Since then, the government has committed $7 billion for contracts for difference and CO2 offtake agreements through the Canada Growth Fund, a subsidiary of the Canada Development Investment Corporation.

 In December 2023, the first such agreement was signed with Entropy Inc. – a $200 million investment that includes a fixed-price carbon credit purchase agreement for up to one million tonnes of CO2 per year from Entropy’s CCS facility at a natural gas processing facility in northern Alberta.
-The agreement is an important step in providing the framework for other contracts that will provide long-term certainty on carbon pricing for project developers in Canada.
+In June 2024, a similar agreement, and a partnership with the Canada Growth Fund, was announced by Varme Energy and Gibson Energy for Canada's first waste-to-energy facility with carbon capture technology that is being developed in Innisfail, Alberta.

 Clean Electricity Regulations